javaclinic/postgresql-win64/README.md

 ## How to stop database?
 - Run script `bin\stop-database-server.cmd`, either from a command prompt window, or just double-click on the script file in windows explorer.
 - Alternatively, you can press CTRL+C in the console window (RED).

+## How to start PSQL command prompt?
+- Run script `bin\start-psql-prompt.cmd`, either from a command prompt window, or just double-click on the script file in windows explorer.
+- To exit PSQL command prompt, type in `\q`.
+- To get additional HELP, type in `\?`
+- To get additional usage on various commands, type in `\help`

 ## Files and Directories